fscorrupt/Posterizarr/README.md

    **PrerequisitePart**
    - `AssetPath`: Path to store generated posters.
-   - `magickinstalllocation`: Path to ImageMagick installation location where the `Magick.exe` is present.
+   - `magickinstalllocation`: Path to ImageMagick installation location where the `Magick.exe` is located.
+   - `tesseractdir`: Path to Tesseract installation location where the `tesseract.exe` is located.
    - `font`: Font file name.
    - `overlayfile`: Overlay file name.
    - `LibraryFolders`: true/false for the asset structure in one flat Folder or split into library media folders like pmm needs it.